 One trait of a professional freelancer is a reliable and easy-to-understand invoicing system.
 You never want to make a client guess how much to pay, when payment is due, or what methods of payment you accept.
 Using a professional online invoice maker to quickly create invoice templates can answer all of these questions – and ensure that there is no confusion on payment terms – it’s no good if the invoice confuses the client.

-There are a few methods you can choose from when emailing an invoice.
+There are a few methods you can choose from when emailing an SEO invoice template, or any invoice for that matter.
 Some are much more effective and secure than others.
 Read on to see what preferred solutions are available for freelancers in every industry.

 1. DIY invoice as an attachment